 - If you are uncertain how to handle common objections used in the New Testament, please see my blog post:

-- An excellent listing of manufacturers and companies that use both clean and unclean ingredients, see
+- A listing of manufacturers and companies that use both clean and unclean ingredients, see this website:

 - For a discussion of Kosher food laws from a Messianic-Jewish perspective, see the book Biblically Kosher, by Aaron Eby, published by First Fruits of Zion, http://ffoz.org.